HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Mapping Rules

-🚫 [Mappings](https://www.hl7.org/fhir/mappings.html) are an optional part of SDs that can be provided to help implementers understand the content and use resources correctly.
+🚧 [Mappings](https://www.hl7.org/fhir/mappings.html) are an optional part of SDs that can be provided to help implementers understand the content and use resources correctly.
 These mappings are informative and are not to be confused with the computable mappings provided by [FHIR Mapping Language](https://www.hl7.org/fhir/mapping-language.html) and the [StructureMap resource](https://www.hl7.org/fhir/structuremap.html).

-Mapping rules use the symbol `->` with the following grammar:
+In FSH, mapping rules are not included in the profile definition.
+Rather, they are included in a separate [Mapping definition](#defining-mappings) that provides additional context such as the higher level source and target.
+Within that definition mapping rules use the symbol `->` with the following grammar:

 `* {path} -> {string}`

 **Examples:**

-* Map the entire profile to another item:
+* Map the entire profile to a Patient item in another specification:

   `* -> Patient`

-* Map the identifier.value element:
+* Map the identifier.value element from one IG to another:

-  `* identifier.value -> "identifier.value"`
+  `* identifier.value -> "Patient.identifier.value"`

->**Note:** Unlike setting the mapping directly in the SD, mapping rules within a Mapping do not include the name of the resource.
+>**Note:** Unlike setting the mapping dmappingirectly in the SD, mapping rules within a Mapping item do not include the name of the resource in the path on the left hand side.

 ***